Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Proposed Methods

-In the theorem \ref{thm: LDDE > angle distortion}, we observe that the optimal choice of $\sigma$ depends on $R$ and $r_\lambda$.
+In Theorem \ref{thm: LDDE > angle distortion}, we observe that the optimal choice of $\sigma$ depends on $R$ and $r_f$.
+We expect the fidelity error $r_f$ decreases throughout the optimization, but the decreasing rate is hard to analyze.
 When the density of the point cloud increases, the gaps between the points shrink.
-If the batch size is doubled in each stage, then $R$, the longest edge length, is expected to scale down to $R/\sqrt{2}$.
+If the batch size is doubled in each stage, then $R$, the longest edge length, is expected to be scaled down to $R/\sqrt{2}$.
 Therefore, the parameter $\sigma$ is also scaled to $\sigma/\sqrt{2}$ to match $R$.
 Moreover, Theorem \ref{thm: error bound for approximation of Hausdorff Distance} states the importance of a large choice of $\alpha$, and so the values of $\alpha$ is also doubled after each stage.
 In practice, the increment of $\alpha$ is done by a linear increase, from $\alpha_{initial}$ at the stage of a stage, to the desired values $\alpha_{final}$.
 Depending on the number of stages, parameters may become too extreme, leading to numerical instability.
 In our algorithm, capping the values of $\alpha, \sigma$, and also the number of epochs, are performed to avoid the potential problems.

-The discussed optimization algorithm is summarized in Algorithm \ref{algo: optim} .
+The overall optimization algorithm is summarized in Algorithm \ref{algo: optim}.